drvigneshwari/SG_AIMLPros-MOST/README.md

   </p>
 </br>

-<b><p>We believe that our model will help rice farmers better understand the condition of their rice crops and in turn lead to higher yields.
+<b><p>We believe that our classification model will help rice farmers better understand the condition of their rice crops and in turn lead to higher yields.
 </p></b>

-<p> For more detailed project introduction: https://github.com/risper25/MOST- (@risper bevalyn)</p>
+<i><p> For more detailed project introduction: https://github.com/risper25/MOST- (@risper bevalyn)</p></i>

 # Project Participants: